 git clone https://github.com/fullstackhero/dotnet-starter-kit.git MyAppcd MyAppdotnet restore src/FSH.Starter.slnxdotnet run --project src/Host/FSH.Starter.AppHostThis is the path for reading the code, contributing, or running the kit unchanged.

-On the GitHub repo, click Use this template to create your own repository from the kit — or Open in Codespaces for a fully provisioned, zero-install dev environment (.NET 10, Docker, and the Aspire workload are preconfigured).
+On the GitHub repo, click Use this template to create your own repository from the kit — or Open in Codespaces for a zero-install dev environment (the devcontainer ships the .NET 10 SDK and Docker-in-Docker, restores the solution, and forwards the API ports).

 First Codespaces boot takes a couple of minutes; subsequent ones are instant.

 However you installed, the AppHost launches the Aspire dashboard.
-Every service should reach a healthy/running state, and the API serves OpenAPI + Scalar at /scalar.
+Every service should reach a healthy/running state, and the API serves OpenAPI + Scalar at https://localhost:7030/scalar.

 Next

-- Quick Start — the minimal CLI walkthrough.
+- Quick Start — the minimal clone-and-run walkthrough.

 - Local Orchestration with Aspire — what each service is and why it’s wired that way.